shuozhixu/academicwriting/README.md

 # Writing style

-The writing style varies greatly depending on the journal you want to submit your manuscrip to.
-Read the instructions carefully.
+The writing style varies greatly depending on the journal you want to submit your manuscript to.
+Read their instructions carefully.
 Below are some examples:

 - [Science](https://www.sciencemag.org/authors/science-information-authors)
 - [Nature](https://www.nature.com/nature/for-authors)